werner291/Multigoal-Orchard-Drone-Planning-Library/readme.md

 ## Description

-Multigoal Drone Planning Library (MgODPL) is a project developed to facilitate multi-goal drone planning in orchard-like environments.
+Multigoal Drone Planning Library (mgodpl) is a project developed to facilitate multi-goal drone planning in orchard-like environments.

 ## Publications